- Course Code:

 Objectives and learning outcomes of the course

-By the end of this course, students should be familiar with a range of English-language scholarship on Islamic law generally, and have a clear understanding of Islamic legal theory and Islamic family law, and consequently should be able to:
+By the end of this module, students should be familiar with a range of English-language scholarship on Islamic law generally, and have a clear understanding of Islamic legal theory and Islamic family law, and consequently should be able to:

 - reflect critically on topical issues raised in contemporary debates about Islamic law;